cybertomp-framework/cybertomp-framework.github.io/governance.md

 ## 9. **Transparency and Accountability**

-Every decision and change is logged in a publicly accessible archive.
-Regular reports summarize the framework’s evolution, ensuring accountability to the community.
+Every decision or change will be documented in each repository using the standard tools provided by GitHub, allowing any community member to generate and review the corresponding changelog.

 ## 10. **Licensing and Intellectual Property**

 CyberTOMP® operates under open licenses that guarantee free access and contribution.
 Contributors are acknowledged for their work, fostering a culture of recognition and respect.
+However, to ensure proper management of contributions and to prevent future licensing issues with content, materials, or software, each contributor must accept a **Contribution Agreement**, as described in the [Contributions](/contributions) section.